 Silvia Breu was a treasured member of SSBC who very sadly passed away after a battle with cancer.
-In tribute to her and the lasting effect her coaching has had on Sidney Sussex, as well as many other crews on the Cam, our next Men’s First Boat (expected in 2020) will be named after her.
+In tribute to her and the lasting effect her coaching has had on the club, (as well as many others on the Cam) this Filippi VIII is named in her honour.

 Kate Spence was added to Sidney’s fleet in 2018.
 It is a WinTech International VIII.
 Kate is named after Dr Kate Spence, SSBC Captain of Boats in 1987, and currently a fellow at Emmanuel College.